AdyGCode/SaaS-FED-Notes/session-08/S08-Vanilla-PHP-MVC-Pt-05.md

 It then loads the routes, as defined in the `routes.php` file.

 Next the request's URI is retrieved, before the routers is called to handle the requested URI path.

+Create a new PHP file, `public/index.php` and add:

 ```php
 require __DIR__ . '/../vendor/autoload.php';